How to set up a delegate in ServiceNow

 The University provides a Virtual Private Network (VPN) service for you to connect and login to the University network from off-campus locations or on-campus from personal laptops.
-If possible, set up the VPN on you computer while you are on campus.
+If possible, set up the VPN on your computer while you are on campus.

 Use this service when: